raffylopez/GithubUsers-iOS/README.md

 project is using any code dependency manager.

 5. Please indicate which bonus tasks (see next section) have you completed.

-## Raf's notes:

-- The project uses Carthage for dependency management.
-(UPDATED 2021-05-28: Carthage binaries now included with project for quick builds.
-Should prevent `No Such Module` errors when `carthage update` is not executed prior)
-- Scroll to top implemented by tapping on navbar title icon
-- Image color inversion routine may slow down list rendering (may need a refresh due to image caching)
-- Debug flags can be activated in AppConfig.plist, including visual reloading of table cell data
-- In line with requirements, the app uses `DispatchSemaphore`s to ensure that only one network call is performed at a time for each server source.
-This means that image loading happens sequentially and synchronously, and is by nature slower than when performed asynchronously.
-Verbosity to indicate which image is downloading at the moment can be displayed by enabling verbose network calls in AppConfig.plist (`DBG_VERBOSE_NETWORK_CALLS`).

 ## BONUS